DavidCdev/IBKR-trading-application/docs/Setting GUI.md

   - `DataCollectorWorker.disconnect_from_ib()` on disconnect, which cleanly stops subscriptions and emits status signals

 - The main window and the dialog both listen to worker signals and update status labels and logs accordingly.

+- **Log Level Changes**: All log level modifications are applied immediately and persisted to disk automatically.

 ---